skwasjer/CSAutosave/ModBase/Readme.md

 ## Example implementation

 Please check out my implementation of the Autosave mod for details on how to use these 3 classes.

+## Steam Workshop

+Once you have developed your first working plugin, you will want to publish to the Steam Workshop via the ingame Content Manager.
+After publishing to the Steam Workshop, you should subscribe to your own mod.
+You receive your mod back but now in a new location:

+`<Steam Root>\SteamApps\workshop\content\255710\<steam_workshop_id>\`

+The number `255710` is the game id.
+In that folder each mod will have its own folder id.
+Find your own mod and copy the updated files in here.
+You can now publish an update via the Content Manager.

+*Note: I choose not to copy using post-build event to this folder automatically.*

 ## Api reference